Global business leaders suspend ties with Saudi Arabia

 ———

-David Rising in Berlin and Jon Gambrell in Dubai contributed to this report.
+David Rising in Berlin, Jon Gambrell in Dubai and Tom Krisher in Detroit contributed to this report.

-Note: This story has been corrected to show that Istanbul is not the Turkish capital; Ankara is.